yochaigal/cairn/wip/backgrounds/greenwise.md

 # Greenwise

-> You delve deep into **The Woods**, prying its secrets from between rough boughs and whispering leaves.
+> You delve deep into **The Wood**, prying its secrets from between rough boughs and whispering leaves.
 In this verdant kingdom, you are no mere scholar, but its confidant as well.

 ## Names